 - Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Vehicle Load Limits 189. - Are driven on reasonable road surfaces within legal driving limits.
+See Vehicle Load Limits 178. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel ⇒ 230.

 Refer to the information in the Maintenance Schedule Additional Required Services - Normal chart.
 The Additional Required Services - Severe are for vehicles that are: